letheanVPN/blockchain/README.md

 ## Cleaning the Build Directory

-You can nuke the build directory with `make clean-build`
+ALWAYS USE `make clean` to clean the build directory, manually deleting the `build/release`, `build/SOME_FOLDER` will cause you issues.

-To completely reset the build directory to its cached warm-up state, run `make clean`; the selective clean script can be edited here: `cmake/CleanBuild.cmake`
+Our `make clean` triggers a cmake script that completely resets the build directory &amp; dynamically added CMakePresets to its cached warm-up state,
+the selective clean script can be edited here: `cmake/CleanBuild.cmake` or directly run from the repo root `cmake -P cmake/CleanBuild.cmake`

+You can NUKE the build directory with `make clean-build` which is `rm -rf build`.

+If you do manually delete build folders and get CMake errors (if you have compiled anything previously, you will), the ConanPresets.json file has entries in the `include` property, delete them all and try again.

+This happens because CMakePresets.json includes ConanPresets.json, that has the list of toolchains to use that gets populated during the CMake config step, when you manually delete a folder, the toolchain is now a broken path, and CMake throws a fatal error.